nabil828/comp4537-f22/Tutorials/Error-Handling/Express Error-Handling/readme.md

 http://localhost:5000/anotherRoute
 ```

-The reason why the server is not crashing, is because of the express.js built-in handler.
+The reason why the server is not crashing, is because of the Express Default and built-in handler.

 ## Express Default Error Handler
 The default error handler is a middleware provided by Express to catch all the triggered errors with **almost** no extra work from you.
 I say almost the default error handler needs you to signal asynchronous errors using `next` function.